2011 CFL season: Structure

 Teams play eighteen regular season games, playing divisional opponents three or four times and teams from the opposing division twice.
 Teams are awarded two points for a win and one point for a tie.
 The top three teams in each division qualify for the playoffs, with the first place team gaining a bye to the divisional finals.
-A fourth place team may qualify ahead of the third place team in another conference (the "Crossover") if they earn more points in the season.
+A fourth place team may qualify ahead of the third place team in another division (the "Crossover") if they earn more points in the season.

 If two or more teams in the same division the following tiebreakers apply: